-After your (copayments and coinsurance) total \$5,000 for Self Only or \$7,900 for Self Plus One, or \$7,900 for Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
-The Self Plus One or Self and Family out-of-pocket maximum must be satisfied by one or more family members before the plan will begin to cover eligible medical expenses at 100%.
+After your (copayments and coinsurance) total \$5,000 for Self Only or \$10,000 for Self Plus One, or \$10,000 for Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+Once an individual meets the Self Only out-of-pocket maximum under the Self Plus One or Self and Family enrollment the plan will begin to cover eligible medical expenses at 100%.
+The remaining balance of the Self Plus One or Self and Family out-of-pocket maximum can be satisfied by one or more family members.
 However, copayments and coinsurance for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services: